avifried1/usvisa-il-app/README.md

 ### Get Telegram Alerts

 If a Telegram token is set in the configuration you'll receive Telegram alerts when a new appointment is scheduled.

+### Keep looking for earlier appointments

+When the scheduler finds an appointment, it schedules it and creates a file `new_appointment.txt` with the details.
+This is to prevent from scheduling a new, later appointment if running afterwards (since the configuration is still set with the older appointment).

+To keep rescheduling, alter the current appointment details in the configuration with the details of the new appointment, and delete `new_appointment.txt`

+### TODO

+- [ ] Dockerize for running in RasPi
+- [ ] Extract current appointment data into a file to parse and update once new meeting is set

 ## Credit